Minnesota Vikings vs. Chicago Bears NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

-- Minnesota and its opponents have gone over the current 44.5-point total in 12 of 16 games (75%) this season.
+- Minnesota has combined with its opponents to put up more than 44 points in 12 of 16 games this season.

-- Sunday's total is 1.5 points higher than the combined 43 PPG average of the two teams.
+- Sunday's over/under is 1.0 point higher than the combined 43 PPG average of the two teams.

-- The 49.1 points per game these two squads have allowed their opponents to score this season are 4.6 more than the 44.5 over/under in this contest.
+- This contest's over/under is 5.1 points fewer than the 49.1 these two squads combine to give up per game in 2021.

-- The average total in Vikings games this season is 48.7, 4.2 points more than Sunday's over/under of 44.5.
+- The Vikings and their opponents have scored an average of 48.7 points per game in 2021, 4.7 more than Sunday's total.

-- The 44.5 over/under in this game is 1.5 points higher than the 43.0 average total in Bears games this season.
+- The 44 over/under in this game is 1.0 point above the 43.0 average total in Bears games this season.

 Vikings stats and trends

-- When Minnesota records more than 23.5 points, it is 7-3 against the spread and 5-5 overall.
+- The Vikings rack up 24.6 points per game, comparable to the 23.5 per contest the Bears allow.

-- When Minnesota piles up more than 315.6 yards, the team is 7-5 against the spread and 6-6 overall.
+- Minnesota is 7-3 against the spread and 5-5 overall in games when it scores more than 23.5 points.

-- The Vikings have 13 giveaways this season, while the Bears have 16 takeaways.
+- When Minnesota picks up over 315.6 yards, the team is 7-5 against the spread and 6-6 overall.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Minnesota's matchup with the Bears.